pezipink/asi64/README.md

       jmp loop-  ;loop forever
 })
  ```

- Asi64 is not a full `#lang` just yet.
-Since it extends racket, the first line redirects the normal Racket reader to use Asi64's instead.
-The actual assembler and macro expander layer is also required if you want anything interesting to happen.

  Asi64 supports various emulator features.
 Currently, it is targetted at [WinVice](http://vice-emu.sourceforge.net/) (I guess the mac version should work as well with a small tweak or two, PRs welcome!).
 In the preceding program, we tell the assembler to create a file called c64.prg, and pass along the location of the C64 emulator.